iommirocks/iommi/docs/usage.rst

         )

-Or create a table the declarative and explicit way:
+...or create a table the declarative and explicit way:

 .. code:: python